verilator/verilator/docs/guide/exe_verilator.rst

    files on the command line that implement the main loop for your simulation.

+.. option:: --expand-limit <value>

+   Rarely needed.
+Fine-tune optimizations to set the maximum size of an expression in 32-bit words to expand into separate word-based statements.

 .. option:: -F <file>

    Read the specified file, and act as if all text inside it was specified